 On the other hand, when Benji Banker borrows against his funds, he maintains the growing momentum on his continuously compounding curve, even while his equity is performing double-duty (in this case buying a car).
 If Benji Banker simply services the policy loan with the exact same amount of diligence that Sammy Saver replenishes his savings with, he will be paying interest on a decreasing balance, while earning interest on an increasing balance and picking up the other benefits listed in this article.

 Your right brain can easily tell which one of these charts put their owner in a better financial position.
 If you want to see the math in action, definitely watch our detailed mathematical case study which goes through all the math in about 15 minutes.
-You can access the case study by clicking here.

 On to our 4th benefit of borrowing…